wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "Act only according to that maxim whereby you can at the same time will that it should become a universal law." - Immanuel Kant

 Immanuel Kant was a German philosopher considered by many to be one of the greatest philosophers of all time.
 As a foremost enlightenment thinker, his work in epistemology, metaphysics, ethics, and aesthetics were incredibly influential, earning him titles like "father of modern ethics", "father of modern aesthetics", and "father of modern philosophy".
 Kant was incredibly disciplined and lived a strictly ordered life.
-He taught philosophy at University of Konigsberg, never traveling outside of his home city for the entirety of his life.
+He taught philosophy at University of Konigsberg, and throughout his life, he never traveled outside of his home city.
 It was said that his neighbors would set their clock based on his daily walks.
-Kant's philosophy is incredibly complex and hard to condense.

-* **Categorical Imperative** - Religion offered people two main benefits: meaning, and a moral system to inform them what constitutes "good" behavior (e.g the ten commandments).
-With a world that is increasingly secular, Kant wanted to create a system of morality based entirely on rationality.
-The central concept in Kant's moral philosophy is the Categorical Imperative.
+Kant is perhaps most well known for his moral philosophy.
+As enlightenment ideas spread throughout Europe, there was a marked decline in faith and religion.
+This was troubling trend for Kant because religion offered people two important things: meaning, and a moral system to inform them what constitutes "good" behavior.
+With the rise of secularism, Kant sought to create a system of morality based entirely on rationality.
+What he came up with - the **Categorical Imperative** - became the central concept in Kant's moral philosophy.
 "Categorical" meaning applicable in all cases (unconditional), "imperative" meaning a directive, a moral commandment.
 There are three parts to the categorical imperative:

-  * <u>"Act only according to that maxim whereby you can at the same time will that it should become a universal law".</u> In simpler terms, treat others how you wish to be treated.
-Additionally, consider a world where everyone does what you are about to do, is that a world you want to live in?
-For example, if you want to throw trash on the ground, consider if you want to live in a world where everyone litters.
+* <u>"Act only according to that maxim whereby you can at the same time will that it should become a universal law".</u> - Imagine a world where everyone does what you are about to do, is that a world you want to live in?
 * <u>"Act in such a way that you treat humanity, whether in your own person or in the person of any other, never merely as a means to an end, but always at the same time as an end".</u> This rule emphasizes the dignity and worth of the individual.
 The people around you are also rational agents capable of making moral decisions.
 Never treat others merely as a tool for achieving your own ends.
-  * <u>"Act according to maxims of a universally legislating member of a merely possible kingdom of ends"</u> - Morality is not imposed externally.
-It is self-legislated by the moral duty of rational agents.
-Consider the perspectives of those around you and act in a way that contributes to the formation of a kingdom of ends.
+* <u>"Act according to maxims of a universally legislating member of a merely possible kingdom of ends"</u> - Morality should not imposed externally, instead it is self-legislated by the our sense of moral duty.
+Consider the perspectives of the rational agents around you.
+Use your reason and act in a way that contributes to the creation of a kingdom of ends.

-* **Transcendental Idealism** - Kant created his own epistemological system known as Transcendental Idealism.
+Kant also wrote extensively on epistemology.
+To reconcile empiricism and rationalism, Kant created his own epistemological system known as **Transcendental Idealism**.
 "Transcendental" meaning to be above (transcend) our senses and understanding of the mind, "idealism" meaning related to ideas and the mind.
-Taken together, Kant is asserting that knowledge is ultimately shaped by our minds.
-To put it another way, our minds are active participants, rather than passive receptors in the formation of knowledge and experience.
-There are two worlds, 1.) realm of appearance (<u>phenomena</u>)  2.) realm of <u>things-in-themselves</u> (noumena).
-We can never know the latter for they are ultimately unintelligible to us without perception.
-Consider a table.
-Physics tells us atoms are mostly empty space?
-Do we "see" protons and electrons?
+Taken together, Kant is saying that knowledge is ultimately shaped by our minds.
+We should view our mind as an active participant, not just a passive receptors in the formation of knowledge.
+Things only make sense in the context of our perception.
+According to Kant, there are two worlds: 1.) world of appearance (phenomena)  2.) **world of things-in-themselves** (noumena).
+We can never know the latter for they are ultimately unintelligible without perception.
+Consider a wooden table.
 Is it really solid and made out of wood?
-  * Let's make all of this more concrete.
-Consider the question: "if a tree falls in the forest, and no one is around to hear it, does it make a sound?":
-    * Rationalism - Yes of course!
-It stands to reason and laws of physics that a falling tree produces sound waves regardless of whether or not there is an observer.
-    * Empiricism - (answering from a non-practical, purely philosophical perspective) While it stands to reason there would be a sound, our hypothesis must be grounded by observations.
-We don't know for sure until we've observed enough falling trees.
-At the very least, we can't assume falling tree=>sound until we have enough data; there are always conditionals and qualifiers.
-    * Transcendental Idealism - The question is ill-defined because sound is part of the realm of phenomena.
-Sound is not an inherent property of a falling tree, but rather constructed by our mind through sensory input.
-Therefore, in the absence of an observer, there would be no perception of sound as we understand it.
-However, the tree falling still occurs in the noumenal realm, independent of our perception.
-The vibrations caused by the falling tree would still exist.
+Or is it billions of atoms made up of mostly empty space?